by Paul Romani (M.Ed.)

 Even in Pear Tree School’s high school years, our students will be expected to participate in our food program.

-Two Issues with the BC School Food Guidelines
+Two Issues with the B.C.
+School Food Guidelines

 You might consider this more of a difference in philosophy than a major criticism.